justinsjlee/Kiko-plus/about.md

 permalink: "/about/"
 ---

-4th year student at the University of Toronto double majoring in statistics and economics with 16 months of co-op work experience in a business intelligence and analytics function seeking a role that supports data-driven decision making and leverages predictive analytics to create value.
+4th year student at the University of Toronto double majoring in statistics and economics on track to graduate in 06' 2018.

 My specialties: